isabella232/experience-manager-guides-learn.en/help/tutorials/native-pdf/components-pdf-template.md

 To create a new style, follow the below steps:
 1. Expand the left sidebar and double-click on the template in which you want to create the style.
 1. Expand the Stylesheets section.
 It opens the Styles panel that contains all the styling options.
 1. Select +  icon to add a new style.

       **Add Style** dialog box opens.

-   T
      <img src="assets/add-style.png" alt="Add new style" width="300"/>

 1. In the **Tag** filed, choose a tag for which you want to create a new style.
 1. Specify a **Class** name.